BeneHa/benehaus_blog/jekyll/_posts/2022-08-08-blog-setup.md

 - STORAGE_ACCOUNT_NAME is the name of the storage account you created
 - SAS_TOKEN: In the Azure portal, got to you storage account and "Shared access signature".
 Create a token with write permissions to the Blob service and Container resource type that is valid for a year

-Now create a  file defining the Github Action workflow:
+Now create a  file defining the Github Action workflow in .github/workflows/main.yml:
 ```
 name: Build and deploy Jekyll site to Azure Blob static page

 on:
   push:
     branches:
-      - '**'
+      - 'main'

 jobs:
   jekyll: